 That which does not kill us makes us stronger. ~Friedrich Nietzsche

 The normal response to trauma is resilience and growth.
-Some people develop PTSD, or post traumatic stress disorder in response to trauma.
+Some people develop Post Traumatic Stress Disorder (PTSD) in response to trauma.
 Most people do not.
-Depression, suicide, anxiety, and PTSD are ways some people “break down” after an adverse event.
+Depression, suicide, anxiety and PTSD are ways some people “break down” after an adverse event.
 Most people are resilient.
 After going through a tough time for awhile following the trauma, they bounce back – usually within a few months.
 Some people have a really tough time following the trauma.
-After a year or so, they not only bounce back to where they were before the trauma, they experience post traumatic growth where they are even stronger than before.
-Their life has more value, meaning and purpose than it did before.
+After a year or so, they not only bounce back to where they were before the trauma, they experience post-traumatic growth where they are even stronger than before.
+Their life has more value, meaning, and purpose than it did before.

 Army Basic Training used to be thought of as a way of weeding out those who were not physically and mentally strong.
 Drill Sergeants stood screaming nose to nose with new recruits, calling them numb nuts and piss ants, and ordering 20 push ups for un-shined boots.
 The astute recruit thanked the drill sergeant and asked for more push ups.
 When a recruit completed Basic Training, he or she was certified “Army Strong.”

 Now, due to increased rates of suicide, PTSD, divorce and substance abuse, drill sergeants are receiving resiliency training and teaching resiliency skills to new recruits.
 Many soldiers are on their third or fourth deployment and the stress of these extended periods away from family and in combat situations over a period of ten years is taking a toll.
 Seasoned soldiers and their family members are also taking resiliency training classes to help them prepare for and cope with repeated deployments.
 Every soldier is now receiving resiliency training.